LAST UPDATED: Thursday 29 April

-The information below has been updated following the First Minister’s announcement that the wholeof Scotland will enter Level 4 from 26 December, initially for three weeks to 16 January 2021.
+The information below has been updated following the First Minister’s announcement that the whole of Scotland will enter Level 3 from 26 April, initially for three weeks to 17 May 2021.

 Non Repair Home Visits

-Allocation, lettings & tenancy sign-ups are still permitted – staff will carry out viewings using socially distanced procedures that are already in place.
+Allocation, lettings & tenancy sign-ups are still permitted and remain unchanged – staff will carry out viewings using socially distanced procedures that are already in place.
 Estate and close inspections will also continue to be carried out to help identify any urgent maintenance works required.

 Housing and Customer Services

 Our offices still remain closed to all visitors.
 However, we are still open, all queries will now be answered via phone (0300 123 2640) or email (firstname.lastname@example.org).
 If you call outwith office hours, you will be put through to our Out of Hours Emergency Service.

 Rent concerns – support for tenants struggling as a result of Coronavirus